CO2 IN SURGERY

 how different is CO2 to other gases

-of gross cardiovascular upset three times greater in those dogs that had air in the chest than in the carbon dioxide group.
-Furthermore, the injection of more than 05 ml./kg. of air into a common carotid artery in dogs always caused severe neurological damage (demonstrated at necropsy), whereas 4 to 8 ml./kg. of carbon dioxide produced transient signs in only 33 % of the dogs, all of which subsequently recovered completely (Eguchi et al., 1963)."
+"Animal studies support this argument.
+In dogs, five times the volume of carbon dioxide compared to air was injected into the left ventricle to achieve the same mortality rate (Kunkler and King, 1959).
+Similarly, in cats, Moore and Braselton (1940) discovered that the fatal dose of carbon dioxide injected into the pulmonary vein was 12 times that of air.
+When flooding the chest cavity with either carbon dioxide or air in dogs, with the left auricle wide open, there was a threefold increase in the incidence of gross cardiovascular upset in dogs with air in the chest compared to those in the carbon dioxide group.
+Furthermore, injecting more than 0.5 ml/kg of air into a common carotid artery in dogs consistently resulted in severe neurological damage (demonstrated at necropsy), whereas 4 to 8 ml/kg of carbon dioxide led to transient signs in only 33% of the dogs, all of which subsequently recovered completely (Eguchi et al., 1963)."
 (W. SHANG NG AND MICHAEL ROSEN.
 Thorax)

-“Carbon dioxide is 20 times more soluble than oxygen; it obeys Henry’s law, which states that the number of molecules in solution is proportional to the partial pressure at the liquid surface" GJ Arthurs M Sudhakar
+"Carbon dioxide is 20 times more soluble than oxygen and adheres to Henry’s law, which states that the number of molecules in solution is proportional to the partial pressure at the liquid surface, especially when comparing gases in various medical applications, including the use of a temed gas diffuser for optimal results."
+GJ Arthurs M Sudhakar

 Kunkler and King. comparing injections of air, oxygen, and carbon dioxide